The following is a collection of methods and considerations that we have used in the past to help deliver a successful SF B2B commerce implementation.

 - Follow these tips https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/pages_security_tips_intro.htm to maintain the code safe and secured.

-- Consider following the PMD Apex Ruleset, which are fully documented at https://pmd.github.io/latest/pmd_rules_apex.html
+- Consider following the PMD Apex Ruleset, which is fully documented at https://pmd.github.io/latest/pmd_rules_apex.html

-- Avoid Global Modifiers: Global classes should be avoided (especially in managed packages) as they can never be deleted or changed in signature.
+- Avoid Global Modifiers if possible: Global classes should be avoided (especially in managed packages) as they can never be deleted or changed in signature.
 Always check twice if something needs to be global.
 Many interfaces (e.g. Batch) required global modifiers in the past but don’t require this anymore.
 Don’t lock yourself in.

 - Avoid Logic in Triggers: Instead, delegate the triggers work to a regular class (aka trigger handler class).
 See more here: https://developer.salesforce.com/page/Trigger_Frameworks_and_Apex_Trigger_Best_Practices

-- Consider replacing hardcode values with Pagelabels or config settings instead for greater flexibility.
+- Consider replacing hardcode values with cc Pagelabels or config settings instead for greater flexibility.